 The harvest rate solutions and their stabilities are illustrated in Figure 1a with respect to .
 At low MSY and , FMSY is the single attractor.
-At high MSY and ( =/(ln(MSY)), the solutions are path dependent, with basins of attraction at F*+ and F*- now divided by the repeller FMSY.
-These solutions form a pitchfork bifurcation, and can be understood using an economic phase diagram (Figure 1b).
+At high MSY and (ln(MSY)=), the solutions are path dependent, with basins of attraction at F*+ and F*- now divided by the repeller FMSY.
+These solutions form a pitchfork bifurcation with a critical point , and can be understood using an economic phase diagram (Figure 1b).
 From a rent perspective, the optimal economic yield (OEY) is determined by cost and benefit ().
 When cost is relatively low, a fishery would like to harvest a lot but is limited by resource recruitment, or how fast the stock can grow (MSY).
 Thus, at low , the fishery is stock-limited and operates at FMSY.
-As the relative cost goes up, The OEY moves down past MSY along the resource recruitment y-axis, intercepting the hump-shaped stock growth curve at two points that correspond to SF*+, or higher than MSY stock (SMSY) and SF*-, or lower than MSY stock.
+As the relative cost goes up, the OEY moves down past MSY along the resource recruitment y-axis, intercepting the hump-shaped stock growth curve at two points that correspond to SF*+, or higher than MSY stock (SMSY) and SF*-, or lower than MSY stock.
 These can be achieved using two linear consumption paths, defined by the harvest rates F*+ and F*- respectively.
-Both strategies are ecologically and strategically basins of attraction in the long run, and can be obtained using traditional economic techniques33 (see Supplementary).
+Both strategies are ecologically and strategically attracting in the long run, and can be obtained using traditional economic techniques33 (see Supplementary Material).
 This is in fact a less sophisticated approach than modern economic optimization34, which generally produces a single, non-linear, and time-dependent consumption path that maximizes the present value of harvest at all time points.
 The non-linear consumption path leads to a socially optimal harvest rate of F*-, or the lower equilibrium in our model35.
-The difference of our approach is the assumption that fisheries do not optimize through time, but rather gradually change their strategies based on long run rents.
-The model can be generalized using more complex resource growth functions, diminishing return functions, and additional bias to strategy change, with no qualitative change in harvest rate predictions (see Supplementary).
+The difference in our approach is the assumption that fisheries do not optimize through time, but rather gradually change their strategies based on long-run rents.
+The model can be generalized using more complex resource growth functions, diminishing return functions, and additional bias to strategy change, with no qualitative change in harvest rate predictions (see Supplementary Material).